 Every certification assessment is reviewed personally.
 Not automated.
 Not a checkbox.
 A real human evaluates whether you can actually perform and teach the material.
 That is why the pass rate is 30%.

 This is the most important thing to understand about IKU.
 You do not have to certify to learn.
-Every course stands on its own — you can complete the full material, pass the knowledge exams, and earn CEUs without ever taking a physical assessment.
+Every course stands on its own — you can complete the full material and pass the knowledge exams without ever taking a physical assessment.
+Selected courses also offer NASM/ACE CEUs.
 The certification is a separate step for people who want to prove they can perform and teach the exercises professionally.

 Perfect for home trainers, experienced lifters who want deeper knowledge, and fitness professionals who need CEUs.